AACA Museum: History

 AACA Museum, Inc. was formed in 1993 as a public charitable organization with a mission to construct a museum to preserve all forms of historical motor vehicles.
-In 1996, the incorporation purchased 25 acres of land near the national club headquarters located in Hershey, Pennsylvania to be used as the site for the future museum building.
+In 1996, the incorporation purchased 25 acres of land in Hershey, Pennsylvania to be used as the site for the future museum building.
 Initial costs for the building were estimated at $11 million, and in 2000, the William J. Cammack Supporting Organization Trust pledged a multi-million dollar testamentary commitment, along with three 1947 Tucker Torpedo automobiles.
-Much of the rest of the fundraising was accomplished during the AACA annual car shows hosted in Hershey, PA.
+Much of the rest of the fundraising was accomplished during the AACA annual car shows hosted in Hershey, Pennsylvania.

-The museum opened on June 26, 2003 with roughly 70 cars donated, or on loan from, the club's members.
+The museum opened on June 26, 2003, with roughly 70 cars donated, or on loan from, the club's members.
 Rather than display their cars in long rows, the AACA Museum incorporated an educational approach in its displays by adding scenery and set designs that complement the period in which each car was built.

 In 2013, the museum was named as one of the 12 car museums in the USA worth a detour by MSNBC.